TareqK/Compiler-Construction-Course/Notes/lexicalAnalysis.markdown

 ##### Removal Of Non-Determinism

-Which means having more than 1 transition on 1 input.
+Which means not having more than 1 transition on 1 input.

 1. Consider \[B,C,E\].
 Lets add this and treat it as a new state in the table.